What's New and Beneficial about Lamb

 - Lamb is commonly included as a meat consumed in Mediterranean diets, which have repeatedly been shown to help lower risk of cardiovascular disease.

-- Grass-fed lamb is a significant source of omega-3 fats, whose adequacy in the diet is associated with decreased risk of inflammation and heart disease.
+- Grass-fed lamb is a significant source of omega-3 fats, a nutrient whose adequacy in the diet is associated with decreased risk of inflammation and possibly with reduced risk of heart disease.
 In addition, the ratio of omega-3 to omega-6 fats is far better in grass-fed lamb than in the average U.S. diet.
-When omega-3 to omega-6 ratios are improved in research studies on human diets, risk of cardiovascular diseases has been show to decrease.

-- Conjugated linoleic acid (CLA) is found in valuable amounts in grass-fed lamb.
-Increased intake of this nutrient is associated with reduced inflammation and reduced body fat.
-Both of these consequences would be expected to lower heart disease risk.
+- Conjugated linoleic acid (CLA) is found in variable amounts in grass-fed lamb.
+Increased intake of this nutrient has been associated with reduced inflammation and reduced body fat in some, but not all, research.

-- About 40% of the fat in grass-fed lamb come from oleic acid, a monounsaturated fat.
-This type of fat (for which extra-virgin olive oil is lauded) is generally associated with decreased risk of heart disease.
+- About 40% of the fat in grass-fed lamb comes from oleic acid, a monounsaturated fat.
+This type of fat (for which extra-virgin olive oil is lauded) has been associated with decreased risk of heart disease.

 - Grass-fed lamb is a very good source of selenium and a good source of zinc.
-Healthy intake of these antioxidant minerals is a protective factor against oxidative stress and development of heart disease.
+Healthy intake of these minerals is a protective factor against oxidative stress because they are co-factors in important antioxidant enzyme systems.

 Additional Potential Health Benefits